Cancel anytime

 Major Acquisitions

-- Strategic Rationale: Expanded product offerings and market presence in heavy-duty recovery equipment.
+- Strategic Rationale: Expanded Miller Industries' product line and market share in the towing and recovery equipment industry.

 Growth Trajectory and Initiatives